neoimpulseGmbH/cap-js-notifications/README.md

 CAP JS Notifications is a CDS plugin designed to provide an easy action for the notification service.
 It supports sending notifications to different destinations based on the environment configuration.

+**Note:** This project is a copy of the [cap-js/notifications](https://github.com/cap-js/notifications) repository.
+Please refer to the original repository for more details.

 ## Features

 - Send notifications to REST endpoints or console based on the environment.